josephspurrier/gowebapi/README.md

 You must use Go 1.7 or newer because it uses the http context.

+## Quick Start with MySQL

+Start MySQL and import `migration/mysql.sql` to create the database and tables.

+Copy `config.json` to `src/app/webapi/cmd/webapi/config.json` and edit the **Database** section so the connection information matches your MySQL instance.

+Build and run from the root directory.
+Open your REST client to: http://localhost.
+You should see the **welcome** message and status **OK**.

+To create a user, send a POST request to http://localhost/v1/user with the following fields: first_name, last_name, email, and password.

+Currently, only a Content-Type of `application/x-www-form-urlencoded` is supported when sending to the API.

 ## Swagger

 This projects uses [Swagger v2](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md)